GroupSFrame

 When dealing with pipelines and transformers, it is sometimes necessary to have multiple SFrames alongside

 each other to work with them.
-The solution to this problem is the GroupSFrame
+The solution to this problem is the GroupSFrame.

-It is a special SFrame that contains multiple individual SFrames
+It is a special SFrame that contains multiple individual SFrames as children.

-These children are stored in a dictionary with sf_keys
+These children are stored in a dictionary with sf_keys as the keys and SFrame objects as the values.

-has children inside it, if a method needs to access
+All methods of SFrame work with GroupSFrame.
+Since GroupSFrame has children inside it, if a method needs to access

-to indicate which child to use.
-The default sf_key
+data of children, you must specify the sf_key to indicate which child to use.
+The default sf_key is always set

-in the config.
+as DEFAULT_SF_KEY in the config.

 Single SFrame to GroupSFrame

-A single SFrame (an SFrame that is not grouped) can be grouped by using the make_group
+A single SFrame (an SFrame that is not grouped) can be grouped by using the make_group method.
+This method

-, and after making the group, the only child of the group is the same single SFrame with the passed
+accepts default_key, and after making the group, the only child of the group is the same single SFrame with the passed

 default key.
-As mentioned before, the default key value is DEFAULT_SF_KEY
+As mentioned before, the default key value is DEFAULT_SF_KEY as defined in the config.

 from seshat.data_class import SFrame, DFrame, SPFrame, GroupSFrame